google/codeworld/web/help/codeworld.md

 TODO: Write this section.

-This section will discuss using the collaborationOf function in place of the simulationOf function, which allows the creation of programs which accepts input from multiple users.
+This section will discuss using the `collaborationOf` function in place of the `interactionOf` function, which allows the creation of programs which accept input from multiple users.

 Advanced Examples
 =================